hth313/OS4/doc/idioms.rst

 idioms presented here as the whole truth.
 Feel free to invent your own and explore MCODE with an open mind.
 They are just some good ideas on which you can base your own code on.
-If you feel that you  want to do it in different, perhaps even better ways, by all means do so.
+If you feel that you  want to do it in different ways, by all means do so.

 Error returns